 Wrongful death claims seek to compensate you for not only the lost financial contributions of your loved one but also their emotional contribution to your household.

-The law also allows compensation for the loss of services; for example, the cost of having to hire someone to do things your loved one normally would have done around the house.
+The law also allows compensation for the loss of services, such as the cost of hiring someone to do things your loved one would typically have done around the house.

 3. Who Receives Compensation